andwn/marsdev/README.md

 The following targets are also available:
  - `make x68k-tools` - Sharp X68000 compatibility
  - `make sik-tools` - Contains mdtiler and some Echo stuff (req. libpng)
- - `make flamewing-tools` - Compression tools for data in Sonic games (req. cmake + boost)
+ - `make flamewing-tools` - Compression tools for data in Sonic games (req. boost)

 ### 5. Install